 SSAC:

-See SSAC Operational Procedures.
+See SSAC Operational Procedures (OP).

 Existing SSAC members can challenge the appointment of new members proposed by the Membership Committee in accordance with OP Section 2.3 New Member Selection.
 Where an objection is raised, the matter is resolved by consensus of the whole SSAC.
 SSAC members agree to the content of all SSAC Publications by consensus.
 SSAC members who have contributed to an SSAC Publication are listed in the document.
 If an SSAC member wishes to object to the work product or asks to withdraw from consideration of the work product for any reason, the member is offered an opportunity to provide a statement explaining their dissent or withdrawal (OP Section 2.1.2), and/or to be listed in the final document under the section for dissents or withdrawals.
 Election of SSAC Office Bearers is undertaken in accordance with OP Section 2.8.1.1 Chair Election.
 Other SSAC Officer Bearers defined in OP Section 1.5 are elected by the same procedure as the Chair.
 The election of SSAC members to other roles also follows this process.
 Provisions for challenges to election results are contained within the detailed process.